Siteimprove/alfa-examples/accessibility-code-checker/README.md

 ### From a Codespace

 Codespaces in this repository are pre-installed and built, so you can skip the above steps.
 Credentials for the Siteimprove Intelligence Platform are read from the environment variables `SI_USER_EMAIL` and `SI_API_KEY`.
-Use `exort SI_USER_EMAIL=...` and `export SI_API=...` to set them within the Codespace for the full experience.
+Use `export SI_USER_EMAIL=...` and `export SI_API=...` to set them within the Codespace for the full experience.

 ## Starting the server